 I do recommend spending a few dollars on gloves, goggles, and a mask for self-protection.
 All these sprays are toxic and should be used in a well-ventilated environment.
 If the weather is good, do it outside in the shade.
 Avoid doing repairs in full sun and windy conditions.

 Start by washing the surface with warm water.
 I like to use a few drops of dish soap to remove the dirt.
 Follow it with prep solvent to remove oils, dirt, and wax.
 Dry it when you are done.

 Tape off the adjacent panels and the lights to prevent damaging them.
 Use auto masking tape.
 It is very easy to remove and it costs only a few dollars.

 Step 5: Scuff Sanding

-Remove as much of old peeling paint as you can by sanding it with 320 grit sandpaper.
-Clean the dust with tack rag.
-Next, sand the bumper with gray scuff pad to ensure good mechanical adhesion.
+Remove as much old peeling paint as you can by sanding it with 320 grit sandpaper.
+Clean the dust with a tack rag.
+Next, sand the bumper with a gray scuff pad to ensure good mechanical adhesion.
 Scuffing the bumper will make it easier for the primer to stick.

 Step 6: Masking